-There is a tension in the construction of basis.
+There is a tension in the construction of a basis.
 Make a set too big and you will end up with relations of linear dependence among the vectors.
 Make a set too small and you will not have enough raw material to span the entire vector space.
 Make a set just the right size (the dimension) and you only need to have linear independence or spanning, and you get the other property for free.
 These roughly-stated ideas are made precise by Theorem G.

 The structure and proof of this theorem also deserve comment.
 The hypotheses seem innocuous.
 We presume we know the dimension of the vector space in hand, then we mostly just look at the size of the set S. From this we get big conclusions about spanning and linear independence.
 Each of the four proofs relies on ultimately contradicting Theorem SSLD, so in a way we could think of this entire theorem as a corollary of Theorem SSLD.
 (See Proof Technique LC.)
-The proofs of the third and fourth parts parallel each other in style (add $\mathbf{w}$ , toss $\mathbf{v}k$ ) and then turn on Theorem ELIS before contradicting Theorem SSLD.
+The proofs of the third and fourth parts parallel each other in style: introduce $\mathbf{w}$ using Theorem ELIS or toss $\mathbf{v}k$ using Theorem DLDS.
+Then obtain a contradiction to Theorem SSLD.